-The most common method to detect malicious URLs deployed by many antivirus groups is the black-list method.
-Black-lists are essentially a database of URLs that have been confirmed to be malicious in the past.
+The most common method to detect malicious URLs deployed by many antivirus groups is the blacklist method.
+Blacklists are essentially a database of URLs that have been confirmed to be malicious in the past.
 This database is compiled over time (often through crowd-sourcing solutions, e.g. PhishTank \cite{opendns2016phishtank}), as and when it becomes known that a URL is malicious.
 Such a technique is extremely fast due to a simple query overhead, and hence is very easy to implement.
 Additionally, such a technique would (intuitively) have a very low false-positive rate (although, it was reported that often blacklisting suffered from non-trivial false-positive rates \cite{sinha2008shades}).
 However, it is almost impossible to maintain an exhaustive list of malicious URLs, especially since new URLs are generated everyday.
 Attackers use creative techniques to evade blacklists and fool users by modifying the URL to ``appear" legitimate via obfuscation.
 Garera et. al. \cite{garera2007framework} identified four types of obfuscation: Obfuscating the Host with an IP, Obfuscating the Host with another domain, Obfuscating the host with large host names, and misspelling.
 All of these try to hide the malicious intentions of the website by masking the malicious URL.
 Recently, with the increasing popularity of URL shortening services, it has become a new and widespread obfuscation technique (hiding the malicious URL behind a short URL) \cite{chhabra2011phi,alshboul2015detecting}.
-Once the URLs appear legitimate, and user's visit them, an attack can be launched.
+Once the URLs appear legitimate, users visit them, and an attack can be launched.
 This is often done by malicious code embedded into the JavaScript.
-Often the attackers will also try to obfuscate the code so as to prevent signature based tools from detecting them.
-Attackers use many other simple techniques to evade blacklists including: fast-flux, in which proxies are automatically generated to host the web-page; algorithmic generation of new URLs; etc. Additionally, attackers can often simultaneously launch more than one attack, which alters the attack-signature, making it undetectable by tools that focus on specific signatures.
-Blacklisting methods, thus have severe limitations, and it appears almost trivial to bypass them, especially due to the fact that blacklists are useless for making predictions on new URLs.
+Often attackers will try to obfuscate the code so as to prevent signature based tools from detecting them.
+Attackers use many other techniques to evade blacklists including: fast-flux, in which proxies are automatically generated to host the webpage; algorithmic generation \cite{li2019domain} of new URLs; etc. Additionally, attackers can simultaneously launch more than one attack to alter the attack-signature, making it undetectable by tools that focus on specific signatures.
+Blacklisting methods, thus have severe limitations, and it appears almost trivial to bypass them, especially because blacklists are useless for making predictions on new URLs.